Danish Presidency CAP reform progress report

 The dazzling opening ceremony of the 2008 Beijing Olympics was a triumph of discipline, choreography, stagecraft.
 London will host the games later this summer and it was announced today that the 2012 opening ceremony will take an altogether different, gentler approach.
 The 2012 Olympics will open with a pastoral representation of the countryside comprising a mixed farm with over a hundred real live farm animals, a flower meadow, rivers, streams, cricket and thatched cottages.
 In short, the British countryside as it was before intensive agriculture and the common agricultural policy came along.

-The organisers of the London Olympics seem very much in line with the European Commission’s thinking on the future of the CAP: agricultural intensification has gone too far, we need to start repairing the damage done to the countryside.… Read the rest
+The organisers of the London Olympics seem very much in line with the European Commission’s thinking on the future of the CAP: agricultural intensification has gone too far, we need to start repairing the damage done to the countryside.
+Unfortunately, as Alan Matthews has described in some detail, the elected representatives of the European people are doing their best to scupper the Commission’s reform proposals.… Read the rest

 COMAGRI draft report on direct payments regulation